The-Sickness/Incoming-BG/README.md

-IncCallout now works in ALL BG's.

-Update:

-I have removed the code that will make the GUI appear upon login, and on a /reload.
-It will appear once you go into a BG match, and will disappear when you leave.

-If needs be the minimap button will enable it outside of a BG to where you can adjust setting and what not.
-I was getting some suggestions to remove the auto

-GUI when you login, so now that is gone.

-You may also use /inc slash command to pull up the GUI as well.

-I will make another video when I have time.

-I plan to add more messages for the buttons 1-4 and Zerg in the future.

 * Have even been in a situation in a BG or Epic BG to where you don't have time to type out that there is an INC at your location/flag?
 Stopping to type out your message for your group will take away from you defending the flag.